Alfresco/docs-alfresco/sap/5.0/config/index.md

 ## Basic configuration

-In this section, you'll create and configure a new SAP Content Repository where the "Content Server" is Content Services.
+In this section, you'll create and configure a new SAP Content Repository where the (Content Server) is Content Services.
 In addition, the connection between the SAP Content Repository and Content Services is secured by a certificate and tested.

 ### 1. Create SAP Content Repository {#basic-createsapcontentrepo}